churcho/apxr_io/NGINX.md

 ...
 ```

-his tells Nginx to use HTTP/2 with supported browsers.
+this tells Nginx to use HTTP/2 with supported browsers.

 Save the configuration file and edit the text editor.